 Wifey does it all the time.
 If we’re $15 dollars over in a category she will have a mini disappointment wail even though we’re doing just fine.
 She’s genuinely concerned and most of you can already tell the Lil’ Mrs sets high standards for herself…

 (This is excellent advice for the high-strung ones: “You will have setbacks.
 And that’s okay.
 The trick is to avoid several years of setbacks in a row.” – Groovies)

 The trend is more important than any given month.
 If on average you’re spending more than what you budgeted for a category, then you have two options:

-Accept that you cannot or do not want to decrease spending for that and increase the budget for it.
+- Accept that you cannot or do not want to decrease spending on that and increase the budget for it.

 Budgeting forces you to learn a lot about yourself.
 You’ll better understand your what you’re willing to compromise on and what is truly important to you.

 - 3 Signs When Being Frugal Doesn’t Work & What To Do About It